-ICICI Securities share price crashes over 17% on stock market listing
+ICICI Securities shares tank more than 15% from the IPO price on stock market debut

-Shares of ICICI Securities Ltd crashed on stock market listing on Wednesday after the research and brokerage firm of ICICI group recently winded up the IPO in which the company has to reduce to IPO size after it received lesser number of bids from HNI clients.
+Shares of ICICI Securities Ltd ended down 15% after crashing over 17% at the opening on stock market listing on Wednesday after the research and brokerage firm of ICICI group recently winded up the IPO in which the company has to reduce to IPO size after it received lesser number of bids from HNI clients.
 Shares of ICICI Securities marked an extremely dull debut on both NSE and BSE on Wednesday.
+The stock of ICICI Securities closed 15.1% down at Rs 441.5 on NSE whereas the stock settled 14.41% lower at Rs 445.05 on BSE from the issue price of Rs 520.

+An invariably high trading volume was seen in the shares of ICICI Securities Ltd, as at the end of trading, more than 87 lakh shares exchanged hands on both NSE and BSE with about 74 lakh shares on NSE alone.
+Upon listing, ICICI Securities achieved a market capitalisation of about Rs 14,336.9 crore at the closing share price of Rs 445.05 on BSE.
 The stock of ICICI Securities tanked as much as 17.1% to open at Rs 431.1 on BSE while the stock dipped about 16.35% to open at Rs 435 on BSE from the issue price of Rs 520.

-An invariably high trading volume was seen in the shares of ICICI Securities Ltd, as at 10:20 am, more than 38 lakh shares exchanged hands on both NSE and BSE with about 33 lakh shares on NSE alone.
-Upon listing, ICICI Securities achieved a market capitalisation of about Rs 14,884 crore at the day’s high share price of Rs 461.95 on BSE.

 “The equity shares of ICICI Securities Ltd (Scrip Code: 541179) are listed and admitted to dealings on the Exchange in the list of ‘B’ Group Securities,” ICICI Securities said in an exchange filing.
 Earlier yesterday, ICICI Securities said that the firm has raised about Rs 3,515 crore at the upper band of the issue price of Rs 520 per equity share.